Vessel Documentation and Boat Registration Glossary

 Manufacturer's Statement of Origin: A certificate issued by a vessel manufacturer that is viewed by a state as the initial title document.
 Contains vessel specifications, build date, and identification numbers.
 Also identifies the first owner.
 Commonly known as an "MSO".
 Maritime Law: See "Admiralty Law".
 Maritime Lien: With reference to vessels, the term connotes the right to have a debt or obligation satisfied out of the vessel itself.
 Markings: A vessel's name and hailing port as marked on the exterior of the vessel.
 Required on documented vessels.
 Marshal's Bill of Sale: A bill of sale issued by a federal marshal for a vessel sold at a marshal's auction.
 Issued pursuant a federal court order authorizing such action.
 Master Carpenter's Certificate: An obsolete initial title document that has been replaced by the "Builders Certificate".
 Mortgage Amendment: A supplementary agreement that changes the terms of a previous mortgage.
 Must meet certain requirements to qualify for Coast Guard recordation.
 Mortgage Assignment: A supplementary agreement that assigns a previous mortgage to a different mortgagee.
 Must meet certain requirements to qualify for Coast Guard recordation.
 Mortgagee: The party to whom a preferred vessel mortgage is granted.
 Usually a marine lending institution.
 Mortgagee Consent: A written consent from a mortgagee that is required by the Coast Guard to make a change in the vessel's documentation status.
 Mortgagor: A vessel owner who grants a mortgage to a lender for the purpose of perfecting the vessel as collateral.
 Motor Yacht: The term usually applied to larger mechanically powered non-trailerable vessels.
 A mechanically powered luxury vessel.
 MSO: See "Manufacturer's Statement of Origin".

 NADA Guide: A periodic publication that lists vessel values and specifications.
 Also identifies various manufacturers.
+NAMS: The National Association of Marine Surveyors (NAMS) is an international non-profit organization of global marine surveyors who inspect, and provide a broad variety of consulting services for the maritime industry.
 National Vessel Documentation Center: The Coast Guard facility that administers all matters pertaining to vessel documentation.
 Non-exclusive Listing: A listing agreement with a yacht broker that allows the seller or another brokerage to also concurrently market and sell the vessel.
 Non-judicial Foreclosure: The process of foreclosing upon a vessel without court action.
 Also known as "Summary Foreclosure" or "Extra-judicial Foreclosure".
 Notice of Claim of Lien: A written claim that is unilaterally filed by the claimant against a documented vessel.
 NVDC: See "National Vessel Documentation Center".

 Official Number: See "Document Number".
 Offer to Purchase: See "Purchase Offer".